 c is the speed of light

 It sounds simple, and its simplicity does belie the genius required of Einstein to express it so elegantly.
 Mass and energy are interchangeable.
-Plus, a small amount of mass can equal a large amount of energy; after all, the speed of light is a huge number (186,000 miles per second), and, in Einstein’s famous equation, that huge number is squared.
+Plus, a small amount of mass can equal a large amount of energy; after all, the speed of light is a huge number (186,000 miles per second or 300,000 km/s), and, in Einstein’s famous equation, that huge number is squared.
 So tiny mass can equal big energy.
-That’s why the sun and other stars shine, by the way.
-In their interiors, atoms (mass) fuse together, creating the tremendous energy of the sun as described by E=mc2.

 Einstein’s 1905 paper describing the interchangeable aspect of mass and energy was one of four papers he published during what’s now called his Annus mirabilis or miracle year.

 These four articles forever changed our human perception of mass, energy, space and time.

 Bottom line: On September 27, 1905, Albert Einstein published “Does the Inertia of a Body Depend Upon Its Energy Content?” in the journal Annalen der Physik.
 In it, he described the interchangeable nature of mass and energy, or E=mc2.